impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-1-content.md

 2 tests, 0 failures
 ```

-Great, that's a (very preliminary) introduction to writing our own BATS test.
-We'll see lots more BATS syntax in the subsequent tests.
+Great, that's a (very preliminary) introduction to writing our own Bats test.
+We'll see lots more Bats syntax in the subsequent tests.

 ### Aside- Test-Driven Development